Objectives of the Center

 Collaborating with foreign universities and prominent national and international institutes to conduct research in three major focus areas

-The Center for Biomedical Engineering at IITGN is focusing on conducting cutting-edge scientific research with an aim to improve research and practice in the biomedical engineering.
+The Center for Biomedical Engineering at IITGN is focusing on conducting cutting-edge scientific research with an aim to improve research and practice in biomedical engineering.
 Research at this Center has three main focus areas:

 1. Diagnostic/Therapeutic Tools and Techniques